ipfs/specs/src/http-gateways/trustless-gateway.md

 Same as in :cite[path-gateway], SHOULD be returned when Trustless Gateway supports more than a single response format and the `format` query parameter is missing or does not match well-known format from `Accept` header.

-### `Cache-Control: only-if-cached` (request header)

-Trustless gateways, particularly non-recursive ones serving from a local block store, are well-suited for :cite[path-gateway]'s `Cache-Control: only-if-cached` request header.
-When received, gateway SHOULD return HTTP 412 if the root block is not immediately available.

-### `X-Ipfs-Path` and `X-Ipfs-Roots` (response headers)

-See :cite[path-gateway] for definitions.
-Trustless gateways SHOULD return `X-Ipfs-Path`.
-For `X-Ipfs-Roots`, streaming gateways MAY only include the root CID or omit for path requests where intermediate CIDs are unknown when headers are sent.

 ### `Etag` (response header)